clementbernardd/LOG8415/Labs/TP2/README.md

 make azure
 ```

-It will ask to go in a URL with a given code.
+It will ask to go to a particular URL with a given code.
 Do so.
+(this part is the only one we were not able to automatize because of this "interactive" step required by Azure)

 ## Hadoop vs Spark